olavt/KubernetesRaspberryPI/README.md

 ### Install the Kubernetes Dashboard

 Note!
 You may want to add the --enable-skip-login to the below yaml file.
-In that case copy it to local storage and add the option under args for the kubernetes-dashboard container.
+In that case copy it to local storage and add the option under args for the kubernetes-dashboard container and then run kubectl apply -f kubernetes-dashboard-arm.yaml.

 ```
 kubectl apply -f https://raw.githubusercontent.com/kubernetes/dashboard/v1.10.1/src/deploy/recommended/kubernetes-dashboard-arm.yaml